-- Add oil and cannabis into (slow cooker, double-boiler, saucepan).
+- Add oil and cannabis into either a slow cooker, double-boiler, or saucepan.
 For a slow cooker cook on low for 4-6 hours, and stirring it occasionally.
 Using a double-boiler, cook on low for 6-8 hours ( 8 hours is recommended), and stirring occasionally.
 Finally using a saucepan, cook on low for 3 hours and stir it frequently, as the saucepan is susceptible to scorching..

 Tip* You can add a bit of water to the mixture to help prevent burning.

 Note: The temperature of the oil should not exceed 240 F no matter which method is used.

 - Strain and capture the oil.
 If using a cheesecloth do not squeeze, this adds more unnecessary chlorophyll to the oil.
 Leftover plant materials can be discarded.